travisdoor/bl/docs/master/index.md

 ## Linux (Ubuntu)
 * Install Build Essential package if you don't have it.
+* Compiler infrastructure and BL runtime depends on `glibc` and cannot be used with `musl` for now.

 ```
 apt-get update && apt-get install build-essential